OkothPius/Gallery/README.md

 ## Acknowledgments

-* Used LMS for the sole refernce
+* Used LMS for the sole reference
 * StackOverflow
-* My friends who I consulted